An algorithm to find ribbon disks for alternating knots: Obstructions and conjectures

 From the Mayer-Vietoris sequence together with the fact that, since $D$ is connected, $X_1$ and $X_2$ admit handlebody decompositions consisting of one 0-handle and some number of 2-handles \cite{a2016,ak}, we see that the second Betti number of $X$ is the sum of those of $X_1$ and $X_2$; also by Novikov additivity, the signature of $X$ is the sum of those of $X_1$ and $X_2$.
 Moreover from the long exact sequence of the pair $(X_i,\partial X_i)$, we see that, for a connected diagram, the rank of the nullspace of $H_2(X_i)$ is $\eta(L)$.
 This yields

 from which we find

 This gives $\eta(L)\le k$, with equality if and only if both $X_1$ and $X_2$ are positive semi-definite.

-For the last sentence of the statement, observe that if a diagram is bifactorisable, with lattice morphisms as in \eqref{eq:latmorph}, then it follows that both Goeritz lattices $\Lambda_b$ and $\Lambda_w$ are positive semi-definite. \end{proof}
+For the last sentence of the statement, observe that if a diagram is bifactorizable, with lattice morphisms as in \eqref{eq:latmorph}, then it follows that both Goeritz lattices $\Lambda_b$ and $\Lambda_w$ are positive semi-definite. \end{proof}

 We say that a link diagram is \emph{minimally nonalternating} if it attains equality in \eqref{eq:etakl}.
 By \Cref{lem:semidef}, this is equivalent to both Goeritz matrices of the diagram being positive semi-definite, with our conventions from \Cref{sec:moves}.
 We say a link is minimally nonalternating if it admits a minimally nonalternating diagram.
 Minimally nonalternating links have been studied in unpublished work of the first author with P.~Lisca and L.~Watson; they may be seen as a natural generalisation of alternating links.